-My credentials include a MASTER'S DEGREE (EDUCATIONAL PSYCHOLOGY), and a professional membership in the CANADIAN HYPNOTHERAPY ASSOCIATION.
+My credentials include a MASTER'S DEGREE (EDUCATIONAL PSYCHOLOGY), and a professional membership as a REGISTERED HYPNOTHERAPIST with the CANADIAN HYPNOTHERAPY ASSOCIATION.
 I have been teaching at the University of Regina for several years in the following areas: Educational Psychology 821 (a graduate class in IQ testing), Educational Psychology 329 (theories of counselling for special education and classroom management), Educational Psychology 350 (adolescent psychology from an educational perspective), Psychology 102 (introductory psychology), Psychology 204 (research methods in psychology), Psychology 311 (adolescent psychology from a cultural perspective), Psychology 310 (child psychology).

-- Reality Therapy (RT) was my first academic study and it served me well.
+- Reality Therapy (RT), now known as Choice Theory, was my first academic study and it served me well.
 RT was my confidence ticket into guidance, my confidence ticket into private practice, and my confidence ticket to complete a Master’s degree in Educational Psychology.
 During my past and present years as a professional high school guidance counsellor with Regina Public Schools, RT has always been my go-to model.
 (Reality Therapy and Choice Theory are from the same hand-books written by William Glasser.)

-- Solution-Focused Brief Therapy (SFBT) was my first pragmatic system when I did contract work.
-One agency for which I did contract work, Catholic Family Services, insisted that I follow this model.
+- Solution-Focused Brief Therapy (SFBT) was my first pragmatic system when I did contract work for other agencies.

-- Cognitive Behavioural Therapy (CBT) is another model employed at another counselling agency, Ehrlo Counselling Services, for which I did contract work.
+- Cognitive Behavioural Therapy (CBT) is another model I employed when contracting at another counselling agency,

-All of the aforementioned therapies are considered behavioural therapies, action-oriented and monitored by the therapist/counselor so to speak.
+All of the aforementioned therapies are considered behavioural therapies, action-oriented and monitored by the therapist/counsellor so to speak.
 Hypnotherapy, too, is action-oriented, but entirely client driven, and not necessarily monitored by the therapist.
-Therapist monitoring is always dependent on following sessions.
-Hypnotherapy, typically, takes fewer sessions than other therapies.

-Hypnotherapy is now my favourite.
-Hypnotherapy is a trance-like therapy of suggested imagery, that creates surreal and positive experiences to be later re-enacted by the client.
+Hypnotherapy is by far my favourite therapy.
+Hypnotherapy is a trance-like therapy of client and counsellor suggested imagery, that creates positive experiences to be later re-enacted by the client.